 If we move into the world of work, how many companies train their staff to be more strategic?

 How many jobs are more rote application than truly creative?
 How often do employees get involved in the strategic discussions for the company?

 For most companies, strategic thinking and future crafting are not taught - especially if you are not in management.

 Hard work, dedication is rewarded.
 Not challenging what's going on and why.

 In many associations, the big-picture, forward-thinking strategist is supposed to be the CEO and the rest follow the leader doing the implementation.

 Many associations are being lead by well-meaning people who do not have their strategic muscles fully developed.

-They have passion for the mission and most don't actually know how to be truly strategic.
-They didn't learn how in school.
+Most didn't learn how to be strategic in school.
 They probably don't do it at work - unless they are an entrepreneur or CEO; however even that's not a guarantee.